 The most popular digital asset among these investors?
 Bitcoin — a type of cryptocurrency.

 With that in mind, let’s talk more about cryptocurrency as well as some other popular digital assets you can use to round out your modern investment portfolio.

 Cryptocurrency is digital currency that is secured using cryptography and “backed” by a distributed network of computers.
 Its decentralized nature means it exists outside the control of any central authority, which increases its transparency but also its general instability (for now).

-Cryptocurrency — often shorted to “crypto” — exists solely in the digital sphere, and it’s leading the way as far as introducing the masses to digital assets.
+Cryptocurrency — often shortened to “crypto” — exists solely in the digital sphere, and it’s leading the way as far as introducing the masses to digital assets.

-Fidelity has launched a digital assets subsidiary, the crypto-focused investment firm Pantera Capital has delivered a 24,000% return to investors, and investment advisory firm Cambridge Associates encouraged investors to try digital assets in their report “Cryptoassets: Venture into the Unknown.”
+More than 70% of HNWIs hold cryptocurrency, Fidelity has launched a digital assets subsidiary, and investment advisory firm Cambridge Associates encouraged investors to try digital assets in their report “Cryptoassets: Venture into the Unknown.”

-To get started with crypto, do your research and sign up with a credible exchange that enables you to create a crypto “wallet” and start buying and selling coins.
+To get started investing in cryptocurrency, do your research and sign up with a credible exchange that enables you to create a crypto “wallet” and start buying and selling coins.
 But remember, as easy as it is to dive into crypto, it’s also as easy to mess it up.
-Learn the lingo and get a running start with this overview from Hacker Noon: “A beginner’s guide to getting started with cryptocurrencies.”
+Learn the lingo and get a running start with our guide Investing In Cryptocurrency: The Beginner’s Guide for Late Adopters.

-There are billions of websites online — which makes websites a huge asset class when you think about them as an alternative investment resource for your portfolio.
+There are billions of websites online — which makes them a huge asset class when you think about them as an alternative investment resource for your portfolio.